 Made of durable materials, this soft turtle is great for role play and is a storytelling companion that will help stretch your child’s imagination.
 There’s space to slide in your fingers and animate the plush puppet turtle while your child plays along.

-Furthermore, your child will most likely want to switch roles and be the storyteller for you.
-This is a great option for open-ended play.
+Your child will most likely want to switch roles and be the storyteller for you.
+This is an excellent option for open-ended play.

 Best for Literary Skills